McGuff Companies

 The McGuff Companies consist of three entities: a wholesale distributor of medical supplies, a pharmaceutical manufacturing facility which produces sterile injectables for national and international distribution, and a 503B outsourcing facility (in development).
 The McGuff Companies have been featured in the International Journal of Pharmaceutical Compounding (IJPC).

 Corporate structure

 McGuff Company, Inc. (MCI)

 The McGuff Company, Inc. is a medical products wholesale distributor of pharmaceutical and medical products, and oral nutritional supplements.
 Founded in 1972 and incorporated in 1984, the company initially provided a full range of disposable medical office products and specialized in parenterals ranging from vaccines to vitamin B_{12}.

 McGuff Pharmaceuticals, Inc. (MPI)

 Incorporated in 2002, McGuff Pharmaceuticals, Inc. is an FDA reviewed cGMP manufacturer of sterile injectable drugs.
 MPI maintains offices in the United States and Canada and develops drugs for clinical trials.

 McGuff Outsourcing Solutions (MOS)

-McGuff Outsourcing Solutions (MOS) captures 20+ years of compounding experience from its predecessor, McGuff Compounding Pharmacy Services (MCPS).
-At MCPS, we provided physicians and patients with quality pharmaceuticals including over 1,000 unique sterile and non-sterile products.
-MCPS produced over six million vials of sterile injections with the quality and efficacy demanded by its customers.
+McGuff Outsourcing Solutions (MOS) inherits more than 20 years of compounding experience from its predecessor, McGuff Compounding Pharmacy Services (MCPS).
+MCPS provides physicians and patients with over 1,000 unique sterile and non-sterile products.

-With the ever-changing regulatory environment, MCPS provided the opportunity for McGuff to build on its legacy and transform into McGuff Outsourcing Solutions, a 503B registered outsourcing facility.
-MOS, following current Good Manufacturing Practice (cGMP) regulations, will provide higher quality compounded drugs, faster and more consistent distribution of drugs to physicians, and have the potential to add new product lines to assist physicians in their quest to help patients.

-As an outsourcing facility, McGuff Outsourcing Solutions (MOS) meets federal 503B while maintaining the ability to develop new drugs for the market.
-Our focus is on providing high-quality raw materials, cGMP quality processes, industry-leading customer service and fast shipping.
+According to the company, McGuff Outsourcing Solutions operates as a 503B outsourcing facility.